With iMazing, you can quickly copy files and folders between your computer and your device, with a USB cable or wirelessly.

 For more information, see:

-If your device is jailbroken, you'll also have access to its root folder.
+If your device is jailbroken, you'll also have direct access to its entire file system via the Root folder.